sampollard/reduce-error/notes.md

 5. Different topologies
 6. ✓ Cite https://oeis.org/A001147
 7. Multiple histograms
-8. Add the "nearly identical" plot so it looks uniform
+8. ✓ Make the "nearly identical" plot so it looks uniform
+9. Investigate the following: Is there a fundamental tradeoff between the height of the reduction tree and the error? e.g. left-associative is the most "unbalanced" in a sense - we also find the error is pretty high.